 Katie Yoder is Associate Culture Editor, the Joe and Betty Anderlik Fellow at Media Research Center

 Katie Yoder works as the associate culture editor for the Media Research Center.
-As the Joe and Betty Anderlik Fellow, Katie's coverage has been instrumental on a variety of issues in relation to the media including family, feminism, entertainment and religion, with a special focus on abortion.
-Katie has covered life issues from the March for Life and the trial of abortionist Kermit Gosnell to the videos exposing Planned Parenthood's harvesting of baby parts.
-Her work has received attention from numerous media outlets including Fox News, The Washington Times, EWTN, HLN, and One America News Network.
+As the Joe and Betty Anderlik Fellow, Katie's coverage has been instrumental on a variety of issues in relation to the media including family, entertainment and religion, with a special focus on feminisim, including abortion.
+Katie has covered life issues from the trial of abortionist Kermit Gosnell to the media coverage of the March for Life and Women's March.
+Her work has received attention from numerous media outlets including Fox News, The Washington Post, The Washington Times, The New York Times, EWTN, HLN, and One America News Network.
 Katie has spoken on these issues in both radio and TV appearances.
 Before her current position, Katie interned at The Heritage Foundation after graduating from the University of Virginia with a major in English and a minor in Foreign Affairs.

 Latest from Katie Yoder

 In an entertainment world that routinely mocks Christianity, one big name actor is using his platform to share his love of God.
 After starring in Jurassic World: Fallen Kingdom, actor Chris Pratt won “Summer Movie Actor” during the 2018 Teen Choice Awards held Sunday evening.
 And he used the opportunity to unabashedly praise God to a crowd of teenagers.

 Scientific study to advance the well-being of humans is good – but not when it depends on the destruction of others.
 On Aug.
 7, CNSNews.com, a division of the MRC, revealed that the U.S. Food and Drug Administration (FDA) is obtaining “fresh” aborted baby parts in the name of scientific research – or to create mice with human immune systems.
 But Americans wouldn’t know that by watching the network news shows that evening.